 For the implementation of this project the main goal is to simulate a given configuration of objects, which could be vehicles, sensors and a mapped region, along with associated behaviors and actions to each object.
-Hence, to reach the purpose of the implementation a XML file-based behavior definition, together with the XML configuration file are the main focus for the modular communication and input parameters to the simulation process.

 The usage of agent-based architecture to the simulation implementation is also an objective to reach in this project.
 One of the main dissertations purpose is the validation of multi-agent systems implementation for the military simulation.
 The definition of different agent's architecture with heterogeneous behaviors and the communication protocol is intended to provide a warfare representation.